equinor/vscode-septic/README.md

     -   Suggest Xvrs when creating identifier for SopcXvrs (vice versa)
     -   Suggest Xvrs when creating identifier for CalcPvr
     -   Suggest Xvrs and Calcs when editing CalcPvr Algs
+-   Diagnostics
--   Diagnostics for CalcPvr Algs
+    -   Disable diagnostics for certain lines using
     -   Report errors if unable to parse calc (missing parenthesis, incomplete expression, unexpected tokens etc.)
     -   Verify that the used calcs are valid SEPTIC calcs
     -   Verify that referenced Xvrs exist in the file